 Someone once told me that weeds are flowers growing where they don't belong.
-It's not uncommon to see cattails, goldenrod and dandelions growing in ditches along with many other flowers, but most of us wouldn't want those 'flowers' growing in our flower beds.
+It's not uncommon to see cattails, goldenrod, and dandelions growing in ditches, but most of us don't want those 'flowers' growing in our flower beds.

-Recently I've found them in the form of suckers at the base of trees that I thought were already killed.
-I had several that once the branches were cut down, again, had trunks about three foot up that were obviously dead, yet the suckers at the bottom were quite alive and growing profusely.
+Recently, I've found them in the form of suckers at the base of trees that I thought were already killed.
+I had several that, once the branches were cut down, had trunks about three feet up that were obviously dead, yet the suckers at the bottom were quite alive and growing profusely.

 Where Do They Come From?

-Would You Like a Free Tree in Your Yard?
+Do You Want a Free Tree in Your Yard?

 It could be, though, that your yard does need some trees and you happen to find a seedling growing in the middle of your lawn in a place that you would have planted a tree.
-If you like the location, before you decide to leave it there, you may want to clip off a piece of it including the leaf and make sure you know what kind it is.
+If you like the location, before you decide to leave it there, you may want to clip off a piece of it, including the leaf, and make sure you know what kind of tree it is.

-The reason you want to do this is that if it is the black walnut or the tree of heaven you will end up with not only one tree but half a dozen or more that you don't want growing in the places they show up in and it would be much easier to plant a likable tree in that spot than keep the tree that might cause you stress later on.
+The reason you want to do this is that if it is the black walnut or the tree of heaven, you will end up with not only one tree but half a dozen or more that you don't want growing in the places they show up in.
+It would be much easier to plant a likable tree in that spot than keep the tree that might cause you stress later on.

 Another factor is how tall the tree usually gets, whether it will shade your home nicely in the hot weather, or whether it would be better to have a tree growing in a different spot for that purpose.
 Another reason you might want to know the average height would be if you have electrical lines near that area in your yard.
 You wouldn't want a storm to cause a mature tree to fall into those lines in the future, causing you to potentially lose power.